maxhbr/LDBcollector/md/ECL-2.0.md

                         "ECL-2.0"
                     ],
                     "__impliedId": "ECL-2.0",
-                    "__impliedJudgement": [
+                    "__impliedComments": [
                         [
                             "Scancode",
-                            {
-                                "tag": "NeutralJudgement",
+                            [
-                                "contents": "Per SPDX.org, this license is OSI certifified.
+                                "Per SPDX.org, this license is OSI certifified.
 The Educational Community\nLicense version 2.0 (\"ECL\") consists of the Apache 2.0 license, modified to\nchange the scope of the patent grant in section 3 to be specific to the\nneeds of the education communities using this license.
 The url included in\nthe boilerplate notice does not work.
 (15/10/10)\n"
-                            }
+                            ]
                         ]
                     ],
                     "__impliedCopyleft": [